Sil1con/Store/README.md

 # Store
-Backend for a toy store, this project I did in collaboration with the university colleagues
+Backend for a toy store website, this project I did in collaboration with the university colleagues Wrote backend part of the website for the course project in the university.
+The journey was not easy, because I needed to find and learn a lot of different information to complete my part.